 - Compared to WeChat, QQ is not as well-known outside of China.
 However, it’s important not to ignore the potential of QQ’s huge user base

-- Since QQ is more popular among students and young users who might not have very strong purchasing power, it’s a more suitable marketing channel for businesses that target students, such as an online course in education market or even the makeup sector.
+- Since QQ is more popular among students and young users who might not have very strong purchasing power, it’s a more suitable marketing channel for businesses that target students, such as an online course in the education market or even the makeup sector.

 - QQ can be used to keep track of public opinion toward your business.
 Posts by users, chat rooms, and forums are all useful places to look for feedback.

 5. Forums can be useful

 Like all kinds of social media, forums are the perfect place to promote your business and communicate with others further.
 Educational forums are popular in China, people will visit to research education options and discuss with others, the Chinese still have this more collective mindset, they need to validate their choices with other like-minded prospects.
 In addition, they trust more the advice of their peers than the schools.
 The best forums for education are Baidu Tieba, Zhozhui, and QQ.

 6. Education influencers will give you a hand

-Normally, Chinese people will trust a popular or famous influencer more than anyone else and it is a good way to convert an education influencer to a client.
+Normally, Chinese people will trust a popular or famous influencer more than anyone else and it is a good way to convert an education influencer into a client.
 Recruiting an influencer to represent your institution from a prestigious academic background in China is expensive but allows you to tap into a large base of followers.
 Key Opinion Leaders are more effective in China because users tend to be more impressionable, they highly value the status of such individuals.